-The RAF operated four major based in Germany, as well as the bulk of its force in the UK and various global commitments.
-It is a divers but somewhat dated force with improved versions of older aircraft filling front line roles to shore up the newer Tornados, which being only 10-12 years old were the newest significant platform in the force.
+The RAF operated four major based in Germany while maintaining the bulk of its force in the UK and servicing various global commitments.
+A divers but somewhat dated force with improved versions of older aircraft filling front line roles to shore up gaps.
+The newest Tornados, being only 10-12 years old were the most modern major platform available.

-Known as the IDS (InterDictor / Strike) in Europe and GR1 (Ground Attack/Reconnaissance) in the UK, this highly capable low level swept wing strike fighter was designed specifically to penetrate Soviet and Warsaw Pact defenses at high speed and deliver conventional or nuclear ordnance using sophisticated aircraft navigation rather than precision bomb guidance.
-The design, shared by West Germany and Italy, and adopted by Saudi Arabia was highly successful around 750 produced in total, the RAF receiving 230 examples.
-Unlike most air forces, with the notable exception of the USAF, the RAF kept a significant war reserve and in 1994 there were 82 GR.1’s available to reinforce the front line squadrons.
+Known as the IDS (Interdictor/Strike) in Europe and GR1 (Ground Attack/Reconnaissance) in the UK, this highly capable low level swept wing strike fighter was designed specifically to penetrate Soviet and Warsaw Pact defenses at high speed to deliver conventional or nuclear ordnance.
+The GR.1 used sophisticated aircraft navigation rather than precision bomb guidance to achieve its mission.
+The design, shared by West Germany and Italy, and adopted by Saudi Arabia was highly successful with around 750 produced in total, the RAF receiving 230 examples.
+Unlike most air forces, with the notable exception of the USAF, the RAF kept a significant war reserve and in 1994 there were 82 GR.1’s available in storage to reinforce the front line squadrons.
 The RAF maintained seven Squadrons on two German bases (Bruggen and Laarbruch), and five squadrons in the UK at Marham and Lossimouth, with the two squadrons at Lossimouth equipped with a modified GR1B able to use the Sea Eagle anti-ship missile.
 The Operational Conversion Unit (OCU) is also at Lossiemouth.
-Historically almost half of these squadrons disbanded between 1991 and 1995, they remain in extant in the Northern Fury world however.
+Historically almost half of these squadrons disbanded between 1991 and 1995, they remain extant in the Northern Fury world however.